Srusti20/Edunet-AI-Internship/README.md

-# 💧 AquaSentinel: Predictive Water Safety & Treatment Guide
+# 💧 H2O Insight: Predictive Water Safety & Treatment Guide

 ## **Project Overview**
 **AquaSentinel** is an interactive web application built with **Streamlit** that allows users to analyze and predict the **potability of water** using both **machine learning** and **color-based pH strip detection**.